-The format for reporting order and ship dates is an Excel file with the following format:
+The GRA is configured to accept invoice updates.
+The format for reporting order and ship dates is an Excel .xls file.
 There can be as many columns as needed in the spreadsheet, the software looks for the following:

-- "Coupon" (required) used to map to a participant (this is referred to as "code" above, e.g. X123X-456YY-ZZ789) - "Order Date" (optional) the date that the outside item was placed in an "ordered" status - "Ship Date" (optional) the date that the outside item was placed in a "shipped" status - "Details" (optional) details about the item that was selected
+- "Free Book Code" (required) used to map to a participant (this is referred to as "code" above, e.g. X123X-456YY-ZZ789) - "Branch Id" (optional) the branch ID in the GRA software that the shipment is associated with - "Creation Date" (optional) the date that the outside item was placed in an "ordered" status - "Ship Date" (optional) the date that the outside item was placed in a "shipped" status - "Title" (optional) details about the item that was selected - "Pickpack Number" (optional) a packing slip number for the shipment of the item - "UPS Tracking Number" (optional) comma-separated tracking numbers with a shipper